Branchenprimus/Zotero2Overleaf/README.md

 - This setup assumes a Unix-like environment (Linux or macOS).
 - For Windows users, you may need to run the steps manually or use WSL (Windows Subsystem for Linux).

+> [!TIP]
+> I used this project to procrastinate my own thesis.

+> Powered by vibes only 👨‍💻🫶